Can you remember your first time?

 So here is a simple formula to identify musculoskeletal disorder;

 Pain describes injuries.
-For musculoskeletal disorders, the affected body area is mentioned first and then pain added as the second word.
+For musculoskeletal disorders, the affected body area is mentioned first and then pain is added as the second word.

 (body area + pain)